 When not kayaking, Darcy donates her time to the Ecuadorian Rivers Institute and other non profit organizations.
 She is currently spearheading a fundraiser for the ERI so that the organization can follow through on two legal cases to protect the Jondachi and Piatua rivers in Ecuador.
 If you would like to get involved, please contact Darcy.
 She also volunteers for the Front Range Pika Project because working to protect wild animal species from climate change is one of her passions.

 Author of the Kayaker’s Guide to Ecuador and numerous articles about whitewater kayaking, the guiding business, and river conservation, Darcy has been honing her adventure writing skills for years.
 This combined with her MA in Environmental History have given her a solid background in researching, academic writing, and adventure travel writing for popular media.

-Darcy is also refining her skills as a public speaker after engaging audiences at the Aspen Center for Environmental Studies and the Colorado Whitewater Associations’ annual dinner.
+Darcy is also refining her skills as a public speaker after engaging audiences at the Aspen Center for Environmental Studies, The Roaring Fork Conservancy, and the Colorado Whitewater Associations’ annual dinner.
 She recently signed on exclusively with the Leading Authorities Speakers Bureau.
 So many people want to hear her story about becoming the first woman to kayak the Amazon from source to sea and Darcy is looking forward to actively promoting and sharing AMAZON WOMAN with the broadest possible audience, both here and abroad, and in as many formats as possible.